one-pace/one-pace-wiki/guides/style-guide.md

 - Seastone (doesn't need to be capitalized)
 - (The) Sun Pirates
 - (The) Straw Hat Pirates
-- Thousand Sunny (when personified referred to as "she")
 - Transponder Snail

 ### 1.1.11.
 Ships
 - Baroque Gustave
+- Going Merry (when personified referred to as "she")
 - Snapperhead
+- Thousand Sunny (when personified referred to as "she")

 ## 1.2.
 Sentence spacing
 Sentences are separated by a single space.

 ## 1.3.
 Honorifics
 All honorifics are italicized, along with the associated dash.
+This includes made up honorifics.
+(Law's -ya is an exception and will be replaced with an "er" at the end of the attached word.

 ## 1.4.
 Ellipses
 Lines ending with ellipses (...) must not continue the ellipsis on the following line.